PHIL 125: Philosophy of Science syllabus, Spring 2018 - TENTATIVE -

 - Extra points: Student evaluations of this course are conducted anonymously, online, in the last few weeks of the semester.
 As an incentive to participation, all students will receive 5 extra points added to their total points earned only if 85% of students complete these online surveys by the last class meeting.
 You will be notified by emails with specific insructions from the Sac State Online Survey Administrator when these are available and how to complete them.
 Please submit these, it helps me improve the course.
 I won't know how may students completed these evaluations until finals week, so wait for me to tell you then.
 There is no more extra credit, extra credit is extra work, we don't have time or resources for more work.

 Attendance is mandatory.
-If you miss a meeting, then you will probably miss something important, for instance, meetings will have an in-class test or a video or a discussion containing material you are responsibe for and will be tested on.
+If you miss a meeting, then you will probably miss something important, for instance, meetings will have an in-class essay or a video or a discussion containing material you are responsibe for and will be tested on.
 Visit me in my office or meet with others in the class for what content you missed.
 Please try not to be late to class, but it is better to come to class late than not to come to class at all.

 Laptops, iPads are permissible, but please refrain from using them in ways which distract fellow students.
 Please, no eating or texting during class meetings, if you distract us, then you will be dismissed.